stuebersystems/sql.magellan.de/v9/docs/database/views/benutzermymagellan.md

     SELECT * FROM "tblBenutzer" WHERE ("Kennung" <> 'SYSDBA') AND ("Kennung" <> 'DBADMIN')
     ```

-## Columns
+## Spalten

-This view contains 27 columns.
+Diese Ansicht hat 27 Spalten.

 **`Mandant`**